Towards Hamiltonian Simulation with Decision Diagrams: Decision Diagrams

 The first two levels ($q_2$ and $q_1$) of the above diagram naturally encode that the respective sites have a $50/50$ ($\vert1/\sqrt{2}\vert^2 = 0.5$) probability to be in $\ket{0}$ and $\ket{1}$.
 Meanwhile, the bottom level ($q_0$) encodes that the probability of $q_0$ depends on the state of $q_1$.
 If $q_1$ is in the $\ket{0}$ state (following the left successor), then $q_0$ has probability $0.5$ in both $\ket{0}$ or $\ket{1}$.
 If $q_1$ is in the $\ket{1}$ state (following the right successor), it is guaranteed that the remaining site is in the $\ket{0}$ state.

 \end{example}

 Overall, statevectors are represented as decision diagrams conceptionally equivalent to halving the vector in a recursive fashion until it is fully decomposed.
 The key idea is to exploit redundancies in the resulting diagrams to create a more compact representation.
 Some interesting properties that are worth pointing out: \begin{itemize} \item Decision diagrams can be initialized in their compact form (as, e.g., shown in \autoref{ex:reduced}).
-There is no need to create the maximally large decision diagram (as, e.g., shown in \autoref{ex:multiqubitdd}) at any point in a calculation. \item Determining a particular amplitude of the represented state corresponds to multiplying the edge weights along a single-path traversal from the top edge of the decision diagram (called its \emph{root}) to a terminal node. \item The efficiency of decision diagrams is commonly measured by their \emph{size}, i.e., the number of nodes in the decision diagram---the smaller the number of nodes, the higher the compaction achieved by the data structure.
+There is no need to create the maximally large decision diagram (as, e.g., shown in \autoref{ex:multiqubitdd}) or work directly from the statevector representation at any point in a calculation. \item Determining a particular amplitude of the represented state corresponds to multiplying the edge weights along a single-path traversal from the top edge of the decision diagram (called its \emph{root}) to a terminal node. \item The efficiency of decision diagrams is commonly measured by their \emph{size}, i.e., the number of nodes in the decision diagram---the smaller the number of nodes, the higher the compaction achieved by the data structure.
 Note that the terminal (node) is typically not counted towards the size of a decision diagram. \item Any product state naturally has a decision diagram consisting of a single node per site.
-A compact DD does not, however, correlate to the state being trivial.
-Even highly-entangled states such as the GHZ state or the W state have decision diagrams whose size (i.e., the number of nodes) is linear in the number of sites. \item DDs are no "silver bullet."
+Highly-redundant states such as the GHZ state or the W state also have decision diagrams whose size (i.e., the number of nodes) is linear in the number of sites.
+A compact DD does not, however, correlate to the state being trivial. \item DDs are no "silver bullet."
 The worst case size of decision diagrams, corresponding to states with no redundancy, is still exponential in the number of sites.
-More specifically, a maximally large decision diagram has \mbox{$1+2^1+2^2+\dots+2^{n-1} = 2^n-1$} nodes. \item In implementation, redundancy in the complex edge weights is equivalent to comparison of floating point numbers within some tolerance. \item To reduce visual clutter in illustrations of decision diagrams, edge weights are commonly not annotated explicitly but their magnitude and phase is reflected in the thickness and the color of the respective edge.
+More specifically, a maximally large decision diagram has \mbox{$1+2^1+2^2+\dots+2^{L-1} = 2^L-1$} nodes for $L$ sites. \item In implementation, redundancy in the complex edge weights is equivalent to comparison of floating point numbers within some tolerance. \item To reduce visual clutter in illustrations of decision diagrams, edge weights are commonly not annotated explicitly, but their magnitude and phase is reflected in the thickness and the color of the respective edge.
 In addition, to make the correspondence of the individual levels in a decision diagram to a system's sites more explicit, the nodes are frequently annotated with the site's index as an identifier.
 See~\cite{willeVisualizingDecisionDiagrams2021} for further details on common techniques for the visualization of decision diagrams. \end{itemize}